 Each department or program decides how it wants students to make appointments with departmentmajor advisors.

-The Individual Program of study in a major (IMP) is an option for innovative students who wish to undertake a rigorous program of study within the College of LS&A that is not available either in an existing departmental major or interdepartmental program.
-ICPs are interdisciplinary and reflect the liberal arts perspective of LS&A. The ICP encourages diversity and flexibility, but all ICPs must have an identifiable academic focus and unifying theme.
-As with other majors, ICPs must stress development of skills to think critically, to understand and evaluate knowledge, and to develop ideas.
+The Individual Major Program (IMP) is an option for innovative students who wish to undertake a rigorous program of study within the College of LS&A that is not available either in an existing departmental major or interdepartmental program.
+IMPs are interdisciplinary and reflect the liberal arts perspective of LS&A. The IMP encourages diversity and flexibility, but all IMPs must have an identifiable academic focus and unifying theme.
+As with other majors, IMPs must stress development of skills to think critically, to understand and evaluate knowledge, and to develop ideas.

 The Bachelor in General Studies (BGS) degree allows students to pursue their interests in an individually designed degree program independent of departmental requirements.
 The BGS is not designed for students who lack a specific educational purpose or direction.
 Such students ultimately flounder in the freedom of the BGS program for lack of clarity of purpose.
 The BGS is ideally suited for students who have specific areas of interest, who see in the flexibility of its degree structure a chance to explore new areas of learning, and who welcome the responsibility of planning their own undergraduate programs.
 Students may, with the BGS, combine skills, knowledge and experience across departments and academic disciplines.